DevKartikSharma/Todo-ReactJS/README.md

 # 📝 Todo App – React + Vite

 A simple and responsive Todo List application built using **React** and **Vite**.
-You can add, delete, and mark tasks as completed—all in a clean, minimal UI.
+You can add, delete, and mark tasks as completed. all in a clean, minimal UI.

 ## 🚀 Features